efernandezpascual/anthropogenic/doc/manuscript.md

 original authors and our TWINSPAN into these alliances, and these became our training subset for semi-supervised classification.
-Attempts by the semi-supervised classification to create new groups resulted on new groups with no ecological significance, and thus we kept the the 28 alliances as final vegetation groups (**Table 1**).
+Attempts by the semi-supervised classification to create new groups resulted on new groups with no ecological significance, and thus we kept the 28 alliances as final vegetation groups (**Table 1**).
 Most of the alliances had a wide distribution in the ecoregion according to our dataset (**Figure 1**), although five of them (*Caucalidion lappulae*,